differentprogramming/cx16-Embedded-solid/README.md

 One reason I'm doing this is that I also want to make a PC version, but I expect that will be a more complex language and of course won't have CommanderX16 specific features.

 Also the reason I wrote my own emulator is that I just want an emulator I can test the compiler on which will show me that code generation works and how fast the code runs.
 Hacking into the existing CommanderX16 emulator for that sounded like more work than writing my own.

+The grammar is written in Antlr, but I'm just using Antlrworks to verify that the grammar makes sense, I'm not actually implementing it in Antler.
+It will be a hand-coded top-down parser, written in the target vm.

 The License is GNU version 3